aadennis/PythonSandboxAA/TideTimes/README.md

 # Tide Times
-## A UI to capture tide times for a single location
+## A workflow to capture tide times for a single location

 March 2023

+# Formatting the source
 The source for the monthly tide times is a document like this:

 <img width="200" alt="image" src="https://user-images.githubusercontent.com/11707983/227743954-d0ab25bd-84da-4497-8e14-912efcfbab16.png">